casquifer/Rodrigo_Casco_CV/English.md

 # Rodrigo Casco
 ## Full Stack Developer

-Developer with 10 years of experience in web design and programming, both in vanilla and with the most used frameworks.
-Currently developing systems with PHP, Python, JavaScript, and modern frameworks (Laravel and Vue).
+Developer with 10 years of experience in web design and programming, both in vanilla and using the most popular frameworks.
+Currently developing systems with PHP, Python, JavaScript, and modern frameworks such as Laravel and Vue.
 Open to teamwork or individual projects.
-Passionate about innovation, research and unique and efficient solutions.
+Passionate about innovation, research, and creating unique and efficient solutions.
 <br><br>

-## Hard Skills:
+## Hard Skills

--Languages: PHP, Python, JavaScript, C/C++, Assembly 8086, HTML5 y CSS3. <br>
+-Languages: PHP, Python, JavaScript, C/C++, Assembly 8086, HTML5 and CSS3. <br>

--Frameworks: Laravel, Vue, React, jQuery y Bootstrap.<br>
+-Frameworks: Laravel, Vue, React, jQuery and Bootstrap.<br>

--Tools: Linux, Docker, AWS, GitHub, MySQL y WordPress.<br>
+-Tools: Linux, Docker, AWS, GitHub, MySQL and WordPress.<br>
 <br><br>

 ## Soft Skills

--Team Work<br>
+-Teamwork<br>

 -Organization<br>